Ham Radio Boot CampUpdated 17 January 2022

 Alternatively, similar textbooks are also available for purchase from other publishers.
 For example, before "No-Nonsense," we used the ARRL's book, which covers the same material but may include longer explanations.

 Dave Casler, KE0OG, also has an excellent series of free instructional videos for the Technician Class license exam available on his YouTube channel.
-These videos cover the same material as the textbooks and serve as a good alternative to in-person lectures.
+These videos cover the same material as the textbooks and make a good substitute for in-person lectures.

 Once you've seen the exam material, we recommend hamstudy.org as a good resource for studying it.
 It includes a full set of the question pool used to make the exams, virtual flash cards based on those questions, and practice exams prepared the same way as the real ones.
 These make it an effective tool to help make sure you know the material before signing up for one of our exam sessions.